 Mortgage Interest Deduction

-Qualified mortgage interest and points are generally reported to you on Form 1098.pdf, Mortgage Interest Statement, by the financial institution to which you made the payments.
-The following mortgages yield qualified mortgage interest and you can deduct all of the interest on these mortgages:
+Qualified mortgage interest and points are generally reported to you on Form 1098.pdf, Mortgage Interest Statement by the mortgage holder to which you made the payments.
+You can deduct interest for the following types of mortgages:

 - A mortgage you took out on or before October 13, 1987 (grandfathered debt)

-If one or more of your mortgages doesn't fit into any of these categories, refer to Publication 936, Home Mortgage Interest Deduction, to figure the amount of interest you can deduct as an itemized deduction.
-You may be subject to a limit (phaseout) on some of your itemized deductions including mortgage interest.
-For more information on the limitations based on your adjusted gross income, please refer to the Form 1040 General Instructions and Topic No. 501.
+If one or more of your mortgages doesn't fit into any of these categories, refer to Publication 936, Home Mortgage Interest Deduction to figure the amount of interest you can deduct as an itemized deduction.

 Mortgage Interest Credit